 NMS-812 is under clinical development by Nerviano Medical Sciences and currently in Phase I for Refractory Multiple Myeloma.
-According to GlobalData, Phase I drugs for Refractory Multiple Myeloma have an 81% phase transition success rate (PTSR) indication benchmark for progressing into Phase II.
+According to GlobalData, Phase I drugs for Refractory Multiple Myeloma have a 78% phase transition success rate (PTSR) indication benchmark for progressing into Phase II.
 GlobalData’s report assesses how NMS-812’s drug-specific PTSR and Likelihood of Approval (LoA) scores compare to the indication benchmarks.
 Buy the report here.

 GlobalData tracks drug-specific phase transition and likelihood of approval scores, in addition to indication benchmarks based off 18 years of historical drug development data.
 Attributes of the drug, company and its clinical trials play a fundamental role in drug-specific PTSR and likelihood of approval.